centrifuge/cps/cps/CP4/CP4.md

 |2|Submit proposal to the [Centrifuge Proposals Repository](https://github.com/centrifuge/cps) (on Github) to get a pull request #|-|
 |3|Create a snapshot vote on [OpenSquare](https://voting.opensquare.io/space/centrifuge)|Exactly 7 days|

-For **non-technical proposals**, the process ends here and if the snapshot vote passes (majority of CFG votes in favor of the proposal and quorum met), the proposal passes.
+For proposals without any onchain changes or if the changes are to be implemented in a later runtime upgrade the process ends here and if the snapshot vote passes (majority of CFG votes in favor of the proposal and quorum met), the proposal passes.

-For **technical proposals**, if it is a standalone proposal - i.e. not going to be part of a Runtime Upgrade - there will be two more steps.
+### Onchain changes
+If the proposal requires an onchain modification such as adjusting any parameters or a runtime uprade, there are two more steps.

 |STEP|DESCRIPTION|DURATION|
 | --- | --- | :---: |